Ireland cricket team: Governing body

-In 2007, the ICU announced major changes to bring it into line with the main cricket governing bodies.
 After the World Cup, Irish cricket had poor results in the 2007 Friends Provident Trophy, as many players were unavailable.
 The Irish cricket team was an amateur side and most of the players had full-time jobs with commitments conflicting with cricket.

 Warren Deutrom, the chief executive of the ICU, has stated that it wants to "seek actively to place Irish players into top-level cricket, by developing relationships with [especially] county cricket which will incorporate appropriate player release for Irish international duty, and feeder systems for developing Irish cricketers".
 The reorganised ICU sought closer links with the English county teams, to encourage the development of age group cricket, and to introduce a professional element into the Irish game.
 They also want to take the Ireland cricket team on winter tours more often.

 In an attempt to prevent the game losing players to counties or other commitments such as jobs, it was suggested that central contracts should be introduced.
 This was done in June 2009, with the first two going to Trent Johnston and Alex Cusack.
 The number of full-time contracts was expanded to six in January 2010 with support for a further nine players; the contracts were split into three categories.
 In January 2012 the number of contracts was increased to 23, and coach Phil Simmons highlighted the process of becoming professional as an important factor in the team's success.

 Team colours

 In Test matches, Ireland wears cricket whites, with the optional sweater or vest with a green v-neck with the Cricket Ireland logo on the centre.
 The shirts feature the Cricket Ireland logo on the right breast, the manufacturer logo on the sleeve and the sponsor logo on the left breast.
 The fielders wear a navy blue cricket cap or a white sunhat with the Cricket Ireland logo.
 The batsman helmets are coloured similarly.
 In limited-overs cricket, Ireland wears an emerald green (in ODI) or lawn green (in T20) uniform with dark blue and white accents and feature the Cricket Ireland logo on the right breast, the sponsor logo on the centre and the manufacturer logo on the left breast.
 The fielders wear a dark blue baseball-style cap or sunhat.

 Dark blue, sometimes referred to as 'presidential blue', taken from both the Irish Presidential seal and the Irish quarter of the British Royal coat of arms, is historically considered a secondary national colour of Ireland, and frequently appears along with green on the kit of all-island teams e.g. hockey and rugby union.

 In ICC-regulated tournaments, the sponsor logo goes to the non-leading arm sleeve, making space for the inscription "IRELAND" written in white, on the centre section of the shirt.

-The sponsor is CoinDCX and the manufacturer is O'Neills.
+The current kit supplier is Macron, who signed a four-year deal in April 2023.